kliegr/arcBench/README.md

 ```
 ## Benchmarks
 There are two types of benchmarks: benchmark of accuracy and rule cound ("acc") and of algorithm runtime ("scaling").

+Prerequisites include Java 8, R and  rMARC package installed in R.

 ###Running benchmarks - WEKA

 Weka implementations of reference algorithms  of the two benchmark suites are executed using